braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink/customer_data_api.md

 #### Step 1c: Configure your payload

 1. Return to the **Compose** tab.
-2. For your **Request Body**, either create your own request body with JSON key-value pairs, or enter your event payload as raw text.
-Refer to the [sample payloads](#sample-payloads) for examples of standard eCommerce events.
+2. For your **Request Body**, either create your own request body with JSON key-value pairs or enter your event payload as raw text.
+Refer to the [sample payloads](#sample-payloads) for examples of standard ecommerce events.

 ![Compose tab of the webhook composer in Braze with JSON key-value pairs for ID, timestamp, user ID, and event type.][img3]{: style="max-width:75%" }